Dr. Jekyll & Sister Hyde (1971/1972) ***½

 Enter Susan Spencer.
 Now it isn’t that Jekyll is so far gone in devotion to his research that he’s ready to start harvesting organs from the neighbors, but he has begun performing cost-benefit analyses weighing the potential value of his work against the lives of undesirables— prostitutes, drug addicts, people like that.
 He can’t make up his mind, though, so he puts the question to Susan when she finally invents an excuse to come downstairs and see him.
 He phrases the question in so heavily veiled a form that she doesn’t fully understand what she’s been asked, of course, but her answer persuades Jekyll that an immortality dedicated to ridding the world of disease is worth a few dead hookers here and there.
 Thus it is that Whitechapel becomes a notoriously dangerous place for women of a certain profession to hang out late at night.

 So by this point, Dr. Jekyll & Sister Hyde has been both a Burke and Hare movie and a Jack the Ripper movie, but it’s shown little inclination to do the usual Jekyll/Hyde thing.
 It won’t ever develop such an inclination, either.
 The closest it comes is when that female alter ego Jekyll briefly called into being begins reasserting herself from the depths of his mind, and inducing him to dose himself with the unsuccessful prototype hormone drug again.
 Jekyll explains the unwonted intermittent appearance of a woman in his flat by claiming that his recently widowed sister, whom he dubs “Mrs. Hyde,” has come to stay with him for a while.
 Hyde, as you might expect, soon shows herself to be every bit as deadly as Henry the Ripper, but she at least has a rather better excuse, in that her alter ego’s drug is the only thing enabling her to exist in the first place.
 When she carves up a whore and absconds with her reproductive system, it’s a matter of self-preservation.
 There are important differences between Jekyll’s personality and Hyde’s, however.
 Hyde is far more of a sexual being than Jekyll, and she exhibits degrees of assertiveness and self-possession that are completely beyond the reach of her weak-willed other self.
-So while Jekyll is largely oblivious to Susan’s interest in him, and impervious to her charms on those rare occasion when something does filter through his cluelessness shield, Hyde is eager to reciprocate when Howard comes sniffing after the hot young widow on the ground floor.
+So while Jekyll is largely oblivious to Susan’s interest in him, and impervious to her charms on those rare occasions when something does filter through his cluelessness shield, Hyde is eager to reciprocate when Howard comes sniffing after the hot young widow on the ground floor.
 Howard’s advances push the relationship between Jekyll and Hyde in an unusual direction, too.
 Much like in the little-seen American multiple personality melodrama, Bewitched, Hyde decides that Jekyll is wasting their life with his timidity, and that he doesn’t deserve to be in control of their shared body.

 If you’re at all conversant with any of the more normative interpretations of the Jekyll-and-Hyde story, you’ll notice immediately that something is missing from this one that traditionally serves as the tale’s thematic core.
 Most Hydes are presented as their Jekylls’ evil sides (whatever the individual writers may take that to mean), but no such interpretation makes any sort of sense in Dr. Jekyll & Sister Hyde.
 It’s Jekyll who initiates the Ripper murders, after all, however much Hyde contributes to them later, and it’s difficult to say who ultimately racks up the higher body-count.
 If anything, Hyde is morally preferable to Jekyll, because she at least is honest enough not to hide behind delusional justifications for her crimes, and because she literally cannot exist without the drug manufactured from their spoils.
 There is a duality here, but good and evil have nothing to do with it.
 Rather, Hyde is Jekyll’s alive side, his free side, the side of him that is true to itself and to its desires.
 Hyde is the part that appreciates the possibilities of pleasure and sensation, but she is nevertheless not the purely emotional creature familiar from the 1931 Dr. Jekyll and Mr. Hyde— nor, for all her unapologetic amorality, is she much like the calculating sadist of the 1941 version.
 And of particular interest considering the open enmity that eventually develops between her and Jekyll, she does not apparently start off as a truly separate persona.
 The first time Dr. Jekyll imbibes his hormone potion, he spends the entire duration of his time in female form admiring himself in the mirror and caressing his own transformed flesh.
 That is, his reaction is exactly that of a 20-something boor joking about what he’d do if he had tits— of a man relating to Hyde’s body as an object separate from himself, rather than a woman relating to it as an aspect or an expression of who she is.
 And significantly, the mirror incident is the first sign of sexual feeling that we ever see from Jekyll.
 Things become much more complicated later on, though, as Jekyll apparently loses the ability to control Hyde’s body, and she begins acquiring the ability to control his.
 Clearly the scene was written as a joke, but there’s just as clearly something going on below the surface when Howard runs into Jekyll outside the women’s clothier where he purchases Hyde’s wardrobe, and she asserts herself to flirt with Spencer even while remaining physically Jekyll.
 Perhaps what Hyde really represents is Jekyll’s pent-up sexual desire erupting polymorphously through the cracks in his self-control left by that one initial auto-erotic indiscretion.